iHeronGH/The-Lost-Continent/readme.md

 ### Tribes

-There are currently 3 tribes in The Lost Continent:
+The Lost Continent comes with 3 tribes:

 <details>